 Stay In Old Centrum if you’re first-time tourists; you want to stay right at the heart of Amsterdam close to everything, in the most historic part of Amsterdam, close to Amsterdam Central Station;

 Best places to stay in Amsterdam Oude Centrum:

 Luxury ($$$): Hotel TwentySeven – Small Luxury Hotels of the World This 5-star hotel is located right in the heart of the city overlooking the Royal Palace.
 You can enjoy the meal and drink at the on-site restaurant Bougainville, awarded with a Michelin star, and the on-site award-winning wine director.

 mid-range ($$): Swissôtel Amsterdam Located on the famous Dam Square, within walking distance from Centraal Station, this hotel offers spacious rooms with soundproofing and a bathroom with free Swiss bath products.

-budget ($): Rho Hotel This 3-star hotel is situated in the real heart of Amsterdam, within easy walking distance from famous attractions such as Kalverstraat shopping area, the Dam Square tram stop, Anne Frank House, and Rembrandt House Museum.🔍MORE HOTELS IN OLD CENTRUM
+budget ($): Rho Hotel This 3-star hotel is situated in the real heart of Amsterdam, within easy walking distance from famous attractions such as Kalverstraat shopping area, the Dam Square tram stop, Anne Frank House, and Rembrandt House Museum.🔍MORE HOTEL DEALS IN OLD CENTRUM